Essential info if you’re thinking of visiting Japan - check out these insider tips

 Travelling around Kyushu by train, bus and taxi

 Japan’s rail system is excellent so travelling by train is another popular option for visiting Kyushu.
 You can take the bus when the railway line doesn’t reach your destination.
 For example Takachiho, one of the most popular places in Kyushu, is off the railway network.
 You will probably also need to take some short taxi rides too.
 For example to travel from the nearest station to your hotel.
 Luckily taxis are plentiful in Japan.
 You can find them waiting at most railways stations.
 Read our FAQ and see how much it costs to take a taxi in Fukuoka.
-We often plan a train and bus adventure for our clients.
+We often plan train and bus adventures for our clients.
 We do all the itinerary planning, hotel bookings if required and detailed timetable research.
 It’s all part of our private family trip planning service.
 You just need to turn up at the station on time!
 We also advise about which rail pass to buy to get the best-value trip.
 JR Kyushu offers some great bargains for overseas visitors.
 Who doesn’t want to relax on the shinkansen (bullet train) as the Kyushu countryside whizzes by?

 Hiring a private car and driver in Kyushu

 Hiring a private driver in Kyushu is only for the comfortably wealthy.
-You can expect to pay around ¥50,000 ($500+) for a half day for a standard 4-seater taxi.
+You can expect to pay around ¥50,000+ ($500+) a day for a standard 4-seater taxi.
 Also please note it’s almost impossible to find drivers who speak English.
 Contact us if you want us to arrange a private driver in Kyushu for you.
 In this case we will discuss the route and timings with the driver in advance.
 We will also be available on the day by phone or WhatsApp to help with any language communication problems.

 Kyushu Package Tours